hypo69/hypo/docs/gemini/set 0/ru/explainer/src/webdriver/_examples/_example_driver.md

 **Relationship to Other Parts of the Project:**

 The `src.webdriver` package likely contains the core implementation for handling web drivers in the project.
-The code in `_example_driver.py` is a demonstration showcasing the use of these functionalities, providing a way for users to interact with web-browser functionalities through the driver.
+The code in `_example_driver.py` is a demonStartion showcasing the use of these functionalities, providing a way for users to interact with web-browser functionalities through the driver.
 This code is likely part of a larger testing or automation framework, where these drivers are integrated into larger scripts to automate web interactions, tasks, or testing.